Celebrity chef Mario Batali facing assault charge in Boston

 The details in the complaint mirror those in a civil lawsuit filed against Batali in August.
 The lawsuit seeks unspecified damages for “severe emotional distress” including anxiety and self-doubt.

-An attorney for Batali told the Globe that the chef denies the allegations.
-His lawyer didn’t immediately respond to an email on Wednesday from The Associated Press.

-“The charges, brought by the same individual without any new basis, are without merit,” Attorney Anthony Fuller told the newspaper.
-“He intends to fight the allegations vigorously and we expect the outcome to fully vindicate Mr. Batali,” he said.
+“The charges, brought by the same individual without any new basis, are without merit,” Attorney Anthony Fuller said in an emailed statement.
+“He intends to fight the allegations vigorously and we expect the outcome to fully vindicate Mr. Batali,” Fuller said.

 Several other women have previously come forward to allege sexual misconduct by Batali.
-Batali stepped down from daily operations at his restaurant empire and cooking show in December 2017 after four women accused him of inappropriate touching.
+Batali stepped down from daily operations at his restaurant empire and cooking show “The Chew” in December 2017 after four women accused him of inappropriate touching.

-Batali has apologized for past behavior, but did not say what behavior he was referring to.
+Batali apologized that month, saying the allegations “match up” with ways he has acted.

-“I have made many mistakes and I am so very sorry that I have disappointed my friends, my family, my fans and my team,” Batali said in an email newsletter he distributed at the time.
+“I have made many mistakes and I am so very sorry that I have disappointed my friends, my family, my fans and my team,” Batali said in an email newsletter.
 “My behavior was wrong and there are no excuses.
 I take full responsibility.”

+The New York Police Department said last year that it was investigating allegations of sexual misconduct against the chef after a woman told “60 Minutes” that Batali drugged and sexually assaulted her in 2005.
+Batali denied assaulting the woman.

 Copyright © 2019 The Washington Times, LLC.